Gradiant/grad-ssikit-android/README.md

 15. HKVKey.kt -> Path.of method does not exist in Android SDK, so it was replaced by Path() constructor from "kotlin.io.path.Path".

+16. Every ServiceMatrix(string) appearance in the tests has been replaced by ServiceMatrix(FileInputStream) since this constructor was changed to easily support Android resource files.

+17. build.gradle.kts -> implementation of single jars replaced for all jars in libs folder.

+18. Several appareances of URLDecoder.decode(string, charset) were replaced for URLDecoder.decode(string, string) as it is the only supported invocation of this function in Android SDK.

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.